-All motions received after the deadline for the submission of motions has passed are referred to as 'late' motions.
-For CBC to accept a 'late' motion for ordering onto the agenda it must satisfy ALL the following criteria (in accordance with Congress standing order 10):
+All motions received at UCU head office after the deadline for the submission of motions are 'late' motions.
+For CBC to accept a 'late' motion for ordering into the agenda it must satisfy all the following criteria (in accordance with Congress standing order 10):

-- i. it is urgent or timely and requires a decision of Congress or sector conference, and - ii. it could not have been submitted within the prescribed time limit, and - iii. it has been approved in accordance with the standing orders of Congress and the branch/local association rules - Congress standing orders require general branch meeting to be called to approve motions.
+- i it is urgent or timely, and requires a decision of Congress or Sector Conference; and - ii it could not have been submitted within the prescribed time limit; and - iii it has been approved in accordance with the standing orders of Congress and the branch/local association rules normally by a quorate branch meeting.